awesome-mlss/awesome-mlss/README.md

-# List of summer schools in machine learning (and related fields)
+# List of summer schools in machine learning + related fields

 Please note that the summer schools are arrange in reverse chronological order of dates i.e. the last one to be held is listed first.